Beyond the purchase — how can you excel at after-sales service?

 Best tips to master after-sales service in business

 A lot of work goes into acquiring a customer.
 Why let it go in vain because of not following up with the customer post their purchase?
 For customers to return to your brand, building long-lasting relationships is key.
 And here are a few ways to accomplish it:

 Send customers a thank you note and invite them to your store launches and brand events.

 Provide them with the information on how to make the most of their purchase.

 Ask for their feedback.

-Engage with them regularly.
-For instance, wish them on birthdays, enroll them in reward programs, etc.
+Engage with them regularly and on special occasions.
+For instance, wish them on birthdays and anniversaries, enroll them in reward programs, etc.

 Keep them posted on the latest offers and discounts.

 Brands must be available to their customers when and where they need them.
 But the problem is that customer service is broken.
 Due to numerous customer service channels and ever-evolving customer preferences, keeping track of customer needs is challenging.

 Access to the right technology can help track and cater to rapidly changing buying behavior.
 It would help if you had a solution to help your team handle large volumes of tickets, including post-sale customer inquiries.